Early Care and Education

 - Let’s Move!
-Child Care Physical Activity Module – A new online training module provides information for early childhood educators on the importance of physical activity for toddlers and preschoolers.
-This training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.
+Child Care Physical Activity Module –provides information for early childhood educators on the importance of physical activity for toddlers and preschoolers.
+This online training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.

 - Let’s Move!
-Child Care Healthy Eating Module – An online training module provides information for early childhood educators on ways to provide healthy beverages and food to the children in their care.
-This training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.
+Child Care Healthy Eating Module – provides information for early childhood educators on ways to provide healthy beverages and food to the children in their care.
+This online training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.

-- Media Aware Child Care – An online training module that provides information for early childhood professionals on ways to reduce the amount of time children spend in front of screens.
-Since 2011, nearly 500 individual have completed this training.
-This training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.
+- Media Aware Child Care – provides information for early childhood educators on ways to reduce the amount of time children spend in front of screens.
+This online training is free and participants earn one (1) STARS continuing education credit in Health, Safety & Nutrition.

 Tools and Resources:

-- Washington Active Bodies Active Minds (WAABAM) – Information and resources for early childhood educators, teachers and parents.
-The online Media Aware Child Care training can be accessed via this website.
+- Washington Active Bodies Active Minds (WAABAM) – Screen time redcution information and resources for early childhood educators, teachers and parents.